-SHRI RAJENDRA PRATAP SINHA: "What I suggest is that we should take the initiative in the matter of vigilance.
-Of course, 1 know there are a large number of cases pending for disposal-they do not find timeand if you keep such cases pending for two years or more than that, it loses its very weight.
+SHRI RAJENDRA PRATAP SINHA: What I suggest is that we should take the initiative in the matter vigilance.
+Of course, I know there are a large number of cases pending for disposal-they do not find timeand if you keep such cases pending for two years or more than that, it loses its very weight.
 Therefore, what I was saying is this that it is good that we have brought forward this Bill.
-I lend my support to it with the observations that I have made but the important fact is that the administration must be strengthened at all levels.
+I lend my support to with the observations that I made but the important fact is that the administration must be strengthened at all levels.
 You have got a body of men of whom we could well be proud.
-Of course, a proper direction from political heads is very necessary.
+Of course, a proper direcpolitical heads is very tion from necessary.

-FOURTH ANNUAL REPORT OF ALL-INDIA INSTITUTE OF MEDICAL SCIENCES
+FOURTH ANNUAL REPORT OF THE ALL-INDIA INSTITUTE OF MEDICAL SCIENCES

-DR. SHRIMATI SEETA PARMANAND (Madhya Pradesh): Mr. Deputy Chairman, Sir, I move:
+Dr. Shrimati SEETA PARMA-NAND (Madhya Pradesh): Mr. Deputy Chairman, Sir, I move:

-"That the Fourth Annual Report of the All-India Institute of Medical Sciences, New Delhi, for the year 1959-60, laid on the Table of the Rajva Sabha on the 9th August 1960, be taken into consideration."
+"That the Fourth Annual Report of the All-India Institute of Medical Sciences, New Delhi for the year 1959-60, laid on the Table of the Rajya Sabha on the 9th August 1960, be taken into consideration."

 Sir, this Report of the All-India Institute of Medical Sciences was laid on the Table of the House, as it is laid every year, about a fortnight ago.
 In the rush of business, usually such Reports escape the notice of the House.
-It is to be admitted that when such huge sums, to the extent of crores of rupees, are being spent on this Institute, and when this Institute itself was started in the midst of a controversy four years ago on the ground that there was a munificent donation from the New Zealand Government, through the T.C.M., to the tune of a crore and a half rupees-it was started With the blessings ultimately of both the Houses in the expectation that the good that promised would be forthcoming as a result of this vast expenditure which the country could ill afford, in my opinion, on one single institution-->we can hardly ignore it.
-Some four years have elapsed and the institute which was to be started with the object of providing staff of a proper standard of education to the various colleges in our country, which found it difficult to get duly qualified staff, has not been able to fulfil that function in such a short time as it should have done as far as post-graduate teaching is concerned.
+It is to be admitted that when such huge sums, to the extent of crores of rupees, are being spent on this Institute, and when this Institute itself was started in the midst of a controversy four years ago on the ground that there was a munificent donation from the New Zealand Government, through the T.C.M., to the tune of a crore and a half rupees-it was started with the blessings ultimately of both the Houses in the expectation that the good that was promised would be forthcoming as a result of this vast expendicountry which the ill afford, in my opinion, on single institution-we can hardly ignore it.
+Some four years have elapsed and the institute which was to be started with the object of providing staff of a proper standard of education to the various colleges in country, which found it difficult to get duly qualified staff, has not been able to fulfil that function in such a short time as it should have done as far as post-graduate teaching concerned.